P3arl/leetcode/README.md

 -- ImplementStrStr.java: Implement strStr().
    Return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

+-- 101. Symmetric Tree: Given a binary tree, check whether it is a mirror of itself (ie, symmetric around its center)